kasugaijin/SQL-zoo/README.md

 # SQL-zoo
-Exercises to practice querying a relational database using SQL.
+This repository contains exercises to practice querying a relational database using SQL, specifically, SELECT, Aggregate Functions, JOIN, Using NULL and SELF JOIN.
 These exercises are from https://sqlzoo.net/wiki/SQL_Tutorial.
+Files are organised by query type.